njnguyen/NLP-Capstone/README.md

 `./scripts/initialize_embeddings.sh ~/username/miniconda3 txlm multi_mrl_spm_32k.model multi_mrl`

 Still, you might need to pass in the training dataset as an argument to get embeddings for the FOCUS method.

+## Training and Fine-tuning
+The rest is similar to the monolingual part.
+You just need to run similar training and fine-tuning command to run the experiments.